Who needs personal branding?

 It has two types of sliders, a portfolio section so you can easily bring the visitors to learn who’s behind those amazing photos, as well as a built-in contact form to help you collect those precious email lists.

-If writing is the centre of your online activity, and you need a nice and sleek place to do it, this is an option that will really do justice to what you have to say.
+If writing is the center of your online activity, and you need a nice and sleek place to do it, this is an option that will really do justice to what you have to say.
 It is easy to read and, as well as most of the themes for writers, it has nice typography that works well with the eye.

 It isn’t very popular (which is kinda weird).
 One reason more why you should give it a try.
 It’s not like you want your blog to look like anyone else’s.